Ilmenau: Economy

 Agriculture plays an insignificant role in the economy of Ilmenau as only 18% of the municipal territory are cultivated.
 The soil is not that fertile and the climate is harsh.
 The main crops are maize and rapeseed/ In addition there is cattle farming on some areas.
 64% of the territory is forest, so that wood production is important in Ilmenau.

 Industry was based on the production of glassware and porcelain during the 19th and 20th century with many large and famous companies (porcelain brands: Henneberg (est. 1777), Metzler & Ortloff (est. 1873)).
 The porcelain industry did not survive the structural change after German reunification in 1990, so that factories closed like most in Western Germany earlier during the 1970s and 1980s.
 The glass industry always concentrated on laboratory glassware such as thermometers, test tubes and other chemical and medical requisites.
 During the GDR period, all the glass factories of Ilmenau and the surrounding villages were centralized in a new Kombinat, opened in 1976 with 5,000 workers in Ilmenau being one of the biggest glass producers within the Comecon states.
 After reunification, the factory survived and is still a leading company for laboratory glassware in Germany, nevertheless, due to rationalization efforts during the 1990s, the number of employees decreased to 225.
 After 1990, new branches were established in Ilmenau.
 Mechanical engineering and polymer processing are now playing an especially important role in Ilmenau, as is software engineering.
 These new sectors benefit from the vicinity to the university and the research institutes.
 In 2012, there were 26 companies in industrial production with more than 20 workers employing 1,500 persons and generating a turnover of €170 million.

-Local employment (such asretail, hospital, cinema etc.) include serving the university in particular (which is the biggest employer with 2,000 employees), but also research and industrial services.
+Local employment (such as retail, hospital, cinema etc.) include serving the university in particular (which is the biggest employer with 2,000 employees), but also research and industrial services.
 Tourism has also played a large role since the town became a spa in the 1830s.
 In 2012, there were 49,000 hotel guests having 114,000 overnight stays in Ilmenau.